 - Invoice for services

-- Work with multiple clients
+- Work for multiple clients

 💡 Misclassification is extremely common in Canada.
 If a company treats you like an employee but calls you a contractor, they may owe you full employment rights, including severance pay.

-How to File Taxes as an Independent Contractor in Canada
+Independent Contractor vs Employee in Canada

-1. Report your income as self-employment income
+- Reporting income as self-employment income

 What Can You Write Off as an Independent Contractor in Canada?